owl4ce/dotfiles/README.md

 ### Update

-Since I recommend using **rsync** from start, the easiest way is to list the files that will not be updated to avoid changing personal files with files in the **dotfiles**.
+Since I recommend using **rsync** from start, the easiest way is to list the files that will not be updated to avoid replacing personal files with files in the **dotfiles**.
 First, update the local repository with remote git repository.
 > Remember where you cloned this repository.
 > For example, from the start we assumed that it was in `~/Documents`.
 ```sh